catalyst-cloud/python-openstack-odooclient/README.md

-This library provides a higher level interface than [OdooRPC](https://pythonhosted.org/OdooRPC) (which is used internally), and is intended to make it possible to develop applications against a common API, without having to take into account considerations such as backward-incompatible changes between Odoo versions.
+This library provides a higher level interface than [OdooRPC](https://pythonhosted.org/OdooRPC) (which is used internally), and is intended to make it possible to develop applications against a well-defined API, without having to take into account considerations such as backward-incompatible changes between Odoo versions.

 ## Installation